datakaveri/iudx-deployment/K8s-deployment/Charts/postgresql/README.md

 ```
 # secrets directory after generation of secrets
 secrets/
+└── passwords
     ├── passwords (contains all passwords concatenated using ':')
     ├── postgres-auth-password (used by aaa)
     ├── postgres-keycloak-password (used by keycloak)
+    ├── postgresql-password (super user password )
     ├── postgres-rs-password (used by rs)
-├── postgresql-password (super user password)
-├── repmgr-password (used repmgr for replication)
+    ├── repmgr-password (used by rempgr for replication)
-└── usernames
+    └── usernames (contains all usernames concatenated using ';')
 ```

 ## Define Appropriate values of resources